-Google Authentication and Fetching mails from scratch means without using any module which has already set up this authentication process.
+Google Authentication and Fetching mails from scratch mean without using any module which has already set up this authentication process.
 We’ll be using Google API python client and

-oauth2client which is provided by google.
+oauth2client which is provided by Google.
 Sometimes, it really hard to implement this Google authentication with these libraries as there was no proper documentation available.
-But after completing this read, thing will be clear completely.
+But after completing this read, things will be clear completely.

 Now Let’s create Django 2.0 project and then implement Google authentication services and then extract mails.
 We are doing extract mail just to show how one can ask for permission after authenticating it.

 Step #1: Creating Django Project

 The first step is to create virtual environment and then install the dependencies.
 So We’ll be using

 mkdir google-login && cd google-login python3.5 -m venv myvenv source myvenv/bin/activate

 This command will create one folder

 myvenv through which we just activated virtual environment.
 Now type

 Then you must see no dependencies installed in it.
 Now first thing first let’s install Django: